subpair/aws-webpage/README.md

   type = bool \
   <mark>default = true</mark> \
 }
 >
+## Optional changes
-4.(optional) You can change anything else in the configuration easily by overriding the variables in the main.tf or variables.tf file in the root folder. \
+1. You can change anything else in the configuration easily by overriding the variables in the main.tf or variables.tf file in the root folder. \
 If you want to change for example the second region to us-east-1, you can edit the variables.tf and change the sub_region block to: